karenbennis/Pewlett-Hackard-Analysis/README.md

 Queeries for these additional deliverables are documented in the file Queeries/challenge.sql.

 Exported CSV files based on the queeries are located in the Data folder.
+These files include: current_titles_retiring.csv, mentors.csv, titles_retiring_counts, and titles_retiring.csv.

 ## Resources